 “No worries, we’re about to go home anyway.”
 With a grin and a thick kiwi accent.

 “Yeah, but it’s Friday and we’re about to go home, bro!”

 He just grinned happily and she gave up.
 As we drove away we all erupted into laughter.

 We said goodbye to Ramona.
 She drove away, leaving us by ourselves in a remote part of a foreign country with night coming on.
-All I could think was ‘what have we gotten ourselves into?
-I have to walk 3000 km and it’s 100 km to get to the next town.
+We felt kind of abandoned and all I could think was ‘what have we gotten ourselves into?
+I have to walk 3000 km and it’s 100 km to get to the next town!
 There’s no way out of this now.
 Why, oh why, am I doing this?’

 The sun was going down and we debated weather to go down the trail toward the beach and find somewhere to set up the tents, or to unroll our sleeping mats and sleep in the toilet block.
 We ended up sleeping in the women’s toilet block next to the car park at Cape Reinga.
 Not the most promising of starts to an adventure.

 We managed to light our stove in the howling winds and cook up some pasta with lentils and tomato sauce.
 That sounds like quite a nice meal but we realized that we didn’t have much fuel so only half cooked it.
 It was horrible but we gagged it down and went to bed.

 A lady must have come to the cape very early as she came into the toilet blocks when we were still asleep.
 She must have gotten quite a shock!
 We packed up quickly after that.
 The morning was really foggy and chilly.

 For breakfast we had left-over half cooked pasta.
 Sadly ageing didn’t improve it at all.